-This course covers the following: Health and Safety documentation (RAMS), Sustainability and Environment, Work Ethic, Problem definition, Effective teamwork, Effective team management, Concept generation, and reverse engineering, 3D modelingand multi-views, Assembly, dimensioning and tolerance, Design for Manufacturing (DFM), Design for Assembly (DFA) and Design for Environment (DFE).
-This course is tolet the students acquire knowledge to find actual solutions for real design and manufacturing of designand-build projects in laboratories appropriate to industry requirements.
+This course covers the following: Health and Safety documentation (RAMS), Sustainability and Environment, Work Ethic, Problem definition, Effective teamwork, Effective team management, Concept generation, and reverse engineering, 3D modeling and multi-views, assembly, dimensioning and tolerance, Design for Manufacturing (DFM), Design for Assembly (DFA) and Design for Environment (DFE).
+This course enables the students to acquire knowledge to find actual solutions for real design and manufacturing of designand-build projects in laboratories appropriate to industry requirements.
 Also, written communications and teamwork are addressed.